WBEMextras/wbemextras.github.com/documentation/index.md

 ## The HP-UX Software Depots ##

-The scripts that will help us to install the HPSIM-IRSA software components on HP-UX systems must first be downloaded from either HP-UX Application CD-ROMs or from the HP Software Depot site [<<x1,1>>].
+The scripts that will help us to install the HPSIM-IRSA software components on HP-UX systems must first be downloaded from either HP-UX Application CD-ROMs or from the HP Software Depot site [HP Software Depot Download site](http://www.software.hp.com)
 The HP-UX Operating Systems in scope are HP-UX 11.11, HP-UX 11.23 and HP-UX 11.31.
 Older versions of HP-UX Operating System are not supported by HPSIM-IRSA anymore.
 If you wish you can download from the HP Software Depot site each software depot individually.
 In our depots we collected the following software depots.

-It would be nice that the collection of software depots could be made available as one big software depot, e.g. +irsa-1111.depot.gz+ and made available for download for usage.
+It would be nice that the collection of software depots could be made available as one big software depot, e.g. `irsa-1111.depot.gz` and made available for download for usage.

 ### Software depot for HP-UX 11.11 ###